-Introduction to Azure Defender for open-source relational databases
+Introduction to Microsoft Defender for open-source relational databases

-This Azure Defender plan brings threat protections for the following open-source relational databases:
+This plan brings threat protections for the following open-source relational databases:

-Azure Defender detects anomalous activities indicating unusual and potentially harmful attempts to access or exploit databases.
+Defender for Cloud detects anomalous activities indicating unusual and potentially harmful attempts to access or exploit databases.
 The plan makes it simple to address potential threats to databases without the need to be a security expert or manage advanced security monitoring systems.

 |Protected versions of PostgreSQL:||Single Server - General Purpose and Memory Optimized.
 Learn more in PostgreSQL pricing tiers.|